snupierik2001/SZFM_Quiz_Application/Specifikáció/Rendszerterv.md

 the JVM, but also compiles to JavaScript or native code via LLVM Language development costs are borne by JetBrains, while the Kotlin Foundation protects the Kotlin trademark. <br>

+**Firebase:** <br>
+Firebase is a set of hosting services for any type of application (Android, iOS, Javascript, Node.js, Java, Unity, PHP, C++ ...).
+It offers NoSQL and real-time hosting of databases, content, social authentication (Google, Facebook, Twitter and Github), and notifications, or services, such as a real-time communication server.
+Firebase evolved from Envolve, a prior startup founded by James Tamplin and Andrew Lee in 2011.
+Envolve provided developers an API that enables the integration of online chat functionality into their websites.
+After releasing the chat service, Tamplin and Lee found that it was being used to pass application data that were not chat messages.
+Developers were using Envolve to sync application data such as game state in real time across their users.
+Tamplin and Lee decided to separate the chat system and the real-time architecture that powered it.
+They founded Firebase as a separate company in 2011 and it launched to the public in April 2012